ConnorAtherton/personal-blog/source/_posts/2013-11-02-exploring-css-syntax.markdown

 categories: [SASS, CSS]
 ---

-Over the past few months I've been writing a lot of SASS and I've noticed there's a few different ways to write styles, some better than others in my opinion.
+Over the past few months I've been writing a lot of SASS and I've noticed there's a few different ways to write styles, some better than others.
 In this post we'll see three of the most popular and then you can decide which one you like best.

-All the examples I'll use here are in SASS because that's what I've been using.
+All the examples I'll use here are SASS because that's what I've been using recently.
 For those of you who haven't used SASS, it's like CSS on steroids, like really high end super expensive steroids.
-It makes writing CSS fun which is probably the greatest compliment I could give regarding anything to do with CSS.
+It actualy makes writing maintainable CSS fun.

 I should also mention there is LESS, an alternative to SASS that is also highly regarded in web circles.
 I haven't used it yet so I can't really comment on how good it is but from what I've read it's also pretty sweet.